Topics Map > ITS > AV

 3 Wireless Reset: Complete and Inactive After 10 seconds, you will hear a beep from the AMX Panel.
 This indicates that the reset is complete, and you can attempt to connect your device again.
 The reset button will retrieve its default display, as shown on the left

-On the left side of the AMX panel, you will see the “Mic Volume.”
-This controls the volume of the in room voice amplification if it is present.
+On the left side and right sides of the AV touch panel, you will see your volume controls.
+Microphone volume for in room voice amplification is on the left, while presentation volume is on the right.
 To increase the volume, press and hold the “Up” button.
 To decrease the volume, press and hold the “Down” button.
 Tapping the buttons does not alter the levels significantly.
+Pressing either mute button will mute that audio source, the mute button will flash yellow to remind you that it is active.
+Press the mute button again to unmute.

 k